cue-lang/cue/doc/ref/spec.md

 A current iteration is said to complete if the innermost block of the clause sequence is reached.

-_List comprehensions_ specify a single expression that is evaluated and included in the list for each completed iteration.

-_Field comprehensions_ follow a clause sequence with a struct literal, where the struct literal is evaluated and embedded at the point of declaration of the comprehension for each complete iteration.
-As usual, fields in the struct may evaluate to the same label, resulting in the unification of their values.
+Syntactically, the comprehension value is a struct.
+A comprehension can generate non-struct values by embedding such values within this struct.

+Within lists, the values yielded by a comprehension are inserted in the list at the position of the comprehension.
+Within structs, the values yielded by a comprehension are embedded within the struct.
+Both structs and lists may contain multiple comprehensions.

 ```
 Comprehension       = Clauses StructLit .
-ListComprehension   = "[" Expression Clauses "]" .

-Clauses             = Clause { Clause } .
+Clauses             = StartClause { [ "," ] Clause } .
+StartClause         = ForClause | GuardClause .
-Clause              = ForClause | GuardClause | LetClause .
+Clause              = StartClause | LetClause .
-ForClause           = "for" identifier [ ", " identifier] "in" Expression .
+ForClause           = "for" identifier [ "," identifier ] "in" Expression .
 GuardClause         = "if" Expression .
 LetClause           = "let" identifier "=" Expression .
 ```

 ```
 a: [1, 2, 3, 4]
-b: [ x+1 for x in a if x > 1]  // [3, 4, 5]
+b: [ for x in a if x > 1 { x+1 } ]  // [3, 4, 5]

 c: {
     for x in a